 The "Subnets" report works in the same way as the "Referring IPs" report, but instead of referring IPs, this report shows which Class C Subnets contain domains linking in to the report subject.

-Now that the tour of the different reports that make up the advanced report is complete, lets move onto the next two options in the top row of tabs :- "Download backlinks" and "Report Analysis Options".
+Now that the tour of the different reports that make up the advanced report is complete, lets move onto the next two options in the side navigation menu: "Download" and "Analysis".

 Sometimes there is nothing like getting your hands on a raw data set.
 The Download Backlinks screen allows you to do just that - allowing you to download information from the website to the user.